-Tralee Pearce is an associate editor of In The Hills Magazine.
+Tralee Pearce is the deputy editor of In The Hills Magazine.

 With wintery classics such as the braised lamb shanks, there’s plenty of room to deepen and elevate flavours.

 These distinctive wares may not be as easy to find as mass-produced goods, but we can assure you the wraps, hats and blankets are worth the hunt and will keep you warm this fall and many more to come.